rush2di/PortflioV2/static/home/home-content-1.md

     right team where I can contribute in making amazing digital products."
   tsparagraph: >-
-    Being curious and a problem solver by nature always drives me to learn new thechnologies and concepts by building projects on my spare time, thereby I gained knowledge on how to wisely chose the right stack for my projects and absolutely grow as a developer.
+    Being curious and a problem solver by nature always drives me to learn new thechnologies and concepts through building projects on my spare time, thereby I gained knowledge on how to wisely chose the right stack for my projects and absolutely grow as a developer.

     Technologies I work with consist of Html5, Css3, Javascript, ReactJs, NodeJs, GatsbyJs, Graphql, Redux, Firebase, Npm ,Sass , Gulp, Git and Github.